nttcslab/eval-audio-repr/README.md

 See 👉 [Preparing-models.md](Preparing-models.md).

-## 2. Overview
+## 3. Linear evaluation

-The following shows the evaluation flow with an example command line:
+The following describes the evaluation steps with an exemplar command line:

     $ python lineareval.py config/openl3mus.yaml cremad

-- The main program (`lineareval.py`) converts CREMA-D audio samples to embedding vectors by calling the OpenL3 model.
+- The main program (`lineareval.py`) converts CREMA-D audio samples into embedding vectors by calling the OpenL3 model.
-  - OpenL3 requires 48 kHz audio, then samples in the `work/48k` folder are used.
+  - OpenL3 requires 48 kHz audio, thus samples located in the `work/48k` folder are used.
   - The model (OpenL3 in this example) is instantiated according to the config file (config/openl3.yaml).
-The config file describes the detail of the model instance, such as the pre-trained weight file to load.
+The config file defines the detail of the model instance, such as the pre-trained weight file to load.
-- The main program trains a linear model using `TorchMLPClassifier2`, an MLPClassifier implementation near compatible with [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).
+- The main program trains a linear model utilizing `TorchMLPClassifier2`, an MLPClassifier implementation near compatible with [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).
-- The main program tests the trained linear model with test samples.
+- The main program evaluates the trained linear model with test samples.
 It reports `accuracy` for multi-class single label classification tasks or `mAP` for multi-class multi-label tasks.

-The following shows the folder structure:
+The followings show the structure of the folders:

 ```
+evar/
-/evar           Evaluation codes.
+  evar           Evaluation codes.
-/evar/utils     Helper utilitiy codes.
+  evar/utils     Helper utilitiy codes.
-/evar/metadata  <SOME CSVs TO BE CREATED IN SETUP STEPS> Metadata (file name/split/label) CSV files.
+  evar/metadata  <SOME CSVs TO BE CREATED IN SETUP STEPS> Metadata (file name/split/label) CSV files.
-/external       Folder to clone/store external resources such as codes and weights.
+  external       Folder to clone/store external resources such as codes and weights.
-/logs           <CREATED RUNTIME> Folder to store logs.
+  logs           <CREATED RUNTIME> Folder to store logs.
-/results        <CREATED RUNTIME> `scores.csv` will accumulate resulting scores.
+  results        <CREATED RUNTIME> `scores.csv` will accumulate resulting scores.
-/work           <TO BE CREATED IN SETUP> Folder to serve .wav samples.
+  work           <TO BE CREATED IN SETUP> Folder to serve .wav samples.
-/work/16k         for 16,000 Hz samples.
+  work/16k         for 16,000 Hz samples.
-/work/22k         for 22,000 Hz samples -- not 22,050 Hz, For COALA.
+  work/22k         for 22,000 Hz samples -- not 22,050 Hz, For COALA.
-/work/32k         for 32,000 Hz samples.
+  work/32k         for 32,000 Hz samples.
-/work/44k         for 44,100 Hz samples.
+  work/44k         for 44,100 Hz samples.
-/work/48k         for 48,000 Hz samples.
+  work/48k         for 48,000 Hz samples.
 ```

-### 2-1.
+### 3-1.
 Example

 The followings is a example of evaluating [BYOL-A](https://github.com/nttcslab/byol-a) with [GTZAN](https://ieeexplore.ieee.org/document/1021072).
 (See [Evaluation-examples.md](Evaluation-examples.md) for example command lines.)